jknate/Notes/README.md

-This is a ranking project.
-The base is a note taking project to setup the backend.
+This is a note taking application